emer/axon/examples/bench_lvis/bench_results.md

 go test -gpu -hiddenNeurs=4 -verbose=false -ndata=1 -bench=. -run not
 ```

+* Indexing: Neurons[ni, di, var] is just slightly faster than Neurons[ni, var, di]: 2.69-70 vs. 2.71-2.
+And cycPerStep = 50 vs. 10 is about .1 faster.

-* 2.7 with ndata = 1 on GPU, with ndata=1  di still inner-most.
+* 2.71 with ndata = 1 on GPU, with ndata=1  di still inner-most.
 * 9.7 on CPU = 3.6x speedup for GPU; CPU is sig slower due to atomic sendspikes.